Summary

 next step.

 If you are having issues with airdropping testnet OBN.
-You can either:
+You can either:- Add the

 keypairPath